 9. Employee referral programs

 It’s very likely that your existing workers have contacts within their networks that might qualify for existing roles.
 Given how expensive it can be to find these qualified candidates, many companies pay existing employees referral fees for successful hires.

 Here are some tips for ensuring a quality construction employee referral system:

 If you find yourself continually lacking qualified candidates for a particular role, consider relying more heavily on subcontractors.
 While this can often cost more per hour, you’ll usually spend less on payroll expenses.
-After all, as we mentioned in this article, a lot more goes into construction labor costs than mere salaries.
+After all, as we mentioned in our article on calculating construction labor costs, a lot more goes into construction labor costs than mere salaries.

 Subcontractors will handle the process of recruiting and training professionals while you can focus on the areas in which you have an easier time hiring.

 Labor is the backbone of all construction projects, which is why effective staffing for construction firms is vital to delivering high-quality results and ensuring project success.
 With tight deadlines and a constant need for labor being at the center of projects, staying ahead of recruitment becomes all the more important.